 Trevor Gander is a close friend of the family and joined the trust at its inception.
 As a former executive Board Member at HSBC Banking subsidiaries in Europe and Latin America he brings considerable risk management and governance experience to the trust.
 Trevor is also a Trustee for the UK Registered Charity, Kenya Kesho, a charity supporting youth education in Kenya.
 Trevor is a Non Executive Director of the Crown Agents Bank, Britain’s leading bank for disbursing international development aid.

-Tom graduated in Business Enterprise at Bristol UWE and now works at Southampton Football Club....Read more
+Tom graduated in Business Enterprise from Bristol UWE and now works as a Business Manager...Read more

-Tom graduated in Business Enterprise at Bristol UWE and now works at Southampton Football Club.
+Tom graduated in Business Enterprise from Bristol UWE and now works as a Business Manager at Carnival UK, the UK arm of the worlds largest cruise ship company.
 Tom is Rory’s oldest friend from their days at Farleigh School, Hampshire, UK.
 Despite later attending separate senior schools and universities, they both remained the closest of friends.
 Rory and Tom shared a strong passion for football and sports in general.
-As one of the Trust’s stated objectives is the development of youth through sport, Tom, a qualified football coach and working in the English Premier League, is well positioned to advise on suitable projects that the Trust will consider.
+As one of the Trust’s stated objectives is the development of youth through sport, Tom, a qualified football coach and having previously worked in the English Premier League for Southampton Football Club, is well positioned to advise on suitable projects that the Trust will consider.

 No Mind Left Behind

 No Mind Left Behind aims to give promising young people from low-income households across Ireland the opportunity to complete a third-level education that might otherwise be financially out of reach for them.
 The initiative is managed by The Ireland Funds (www.theirelandfunds.org) which raises funds globally for philanthropic projects in Ireland.
 Details of the initiative can…Read more